 [Regulation 224A inserted in Gazette 29 Jun 2001 p.
 3098-9; amended in Gazette 13 Apr 2007 p.
 1605-6.]

 224B.
-Information to exiting Member
+Person ceasing to be Member, Board to inform about entitlements

 (1) When a Member ceases to be a Member other than because the Member has died, the Board is to give to the Member all the information that the Board reasonably believes the Member would reasonably need for the purpose of understanding his or her entitlements.